PatrikBird/estimate/README.md

 ## TODO
 - [x] provide switch to observer/voter via shortcut/click
 - [x] implement `reveal vote` and `reset vote`
-  - [ ] indicator that vote has been submitted
 - [ ] provide `vote result overview` after they have been revealed
 - [ ] vote for a break